 Dr. Ismael Rafols is Research Fellow at Ingenio (CSIC-UPV), Polytechnic Univ.
-València, and SPRU (Science and Technology Policy Research), the University of Sussex.
-He studies the emergence of hybrid scientific fields, such as bionanotechnology or synthetic biology, relying on bibliometric tools and expert interviews.
+València, and visiting fellow at SPRU (Science and Technology Policy Research), the University of Sussex.
+He studies the order cialis online fast shipping emergence of viagra discounts hybrid scientific fields, such as bionanotechnology or synthetic biology, relying on bibliometric tools and expert interviews.
 His recent research focuses on the development of mapping methods to identify areas/topics of knowledge integration.
 He has a PhD in Biophysics (Tohoku Univ.
 Japan, 2001).
 Ismael has worked on science policy since 2005, when he joined SPRU.

 Michael Hopkins is a Senior Lecturer at SPRU - Science and Technology Policy Research, whose teaching and research interests focus on how processes of biomedical innovation are organised in society (especially diagnostic test and drug innovation).
-Michael graduated as a biologist and worked in the biotech industry before joining SPRU to undertake training in Technology and Innovation Management, and Science and Technology Policy Studies.
-Over the last 12 years he has worked as a researcher and team leader on research projects funded by leading agencies in the UK, EC, and US, publishing over 20 peer reviewed articles and 10 consultancy reports.
+Michael graduated as a biologist and worked in the biotech industry before joining SPRU to undertake training in Technology and order cialis on internet Innovation Management, and Science and Technology Policy Studies.
+Over the last 12 years he has worked as a researcher and team leader on we like it research projects funded by leading agencies in the UK, EC, and US, publishing over 20 peer reviewed articles and 10 consultancy reports.
 Michael tweets as @biotechpolicyUK

-Alan Porter is Professor Emeritus of Industrial & Systems Engineering, and of Public Policy, at Georgia Tech, where he remains with the Technology Policy and Assessment Center.
-He is also Director of R&D for Search Technology, Inc., Norcross, GA.
+Alan Porter is Professor Emeritus of Industrial & Systems Engineering, and of Public Policy, at Georgia Tech, where he remains with the Technology Policy and the best site Assessment Center.
+He is also Director of viagra store R&D for Search Technology, Inc., Norcross, GA.
 He is author of some 200 articles and books, including Tech Mining (Wiley, 2005).
 Current research emphasizes measures of research interdisciplinarity and science overlay maps to track research knowledge transfer and emerging technologies.